Programs > Brochure

 A two-week pre-term intensive Spanish language program is offered by the Universidad de Deusto to incoming exchange students before the start of each semester.

-When nominating a UM student to study as an exchange student at Universidad de Deusto, the UM Study Abroad Office must nominate the student under a specific "faculty," or, area of study.
+When nominating a UM student to study as an exchange student at Universidad de Deusto, the UM Study Abroad Office must nominate the student under a specific "faculty," or, the area of study.
 The student is then required to take most of his or her courses at Universidad de Deusto from within that specific academic discipline.
 For more details about the course registration process at Universidad de Deusto, please visit their international student course registration information page here.

 Universidad de Deusto International Student Guide (pdf)